14 Reasons to use G Suite

 With G Suite, there is 24/7 phone, email and chat customer support.
 There is no support for free Gmail.
 There are a number of other benefits to using G Suite, but some of them get a little more technical.
 Keep in mind that you can easily forward your personal Gmail account to your business account.
 That way, whether people send email to your “old” account or to your “new” business account, all email will end up in your G Suite inbox.
 If you want to migrate the email from a Gmail account to a G Suite account, Google provides a service for this.

-I will take care of updating your DNS records
+I can take care of updating your DNS records

-I will manage your DNS records at your domain host, verify your domain and set up with Gmail.
+I can manage your DNS records at your domain host, verify your domain and set up with Gmail.